-Looking for more information on applying to our Canadian, Digital or Partnership streams?
+Looking for more information on applying to our Audiovisual, Digital or Partnership streams?
 Check out our frequently asked questions below.

 AUDIOVISUAL STREAM VS PARTNERSHIP STREAM

 What is the difference between the Audiovisual and Partnership Streams?

 Simply – the Audiovisual Stream is for audiovisual programs with a focus on the Canadian audience, discoverability and market.
 The Partnership Stream is for audiovisual programs with a focus on a global audience and discoverability, with priority on recoupment for the Rocket Fund.
 A program might work for both streams, however in order for the program to begin the proposal process for the Partnership Stream, a program must meet the Partnership Stream criteria as outlined in the Guidelines.